 The light and feathery Leatt DBX 3.0 Enduro is a convertible full-face that trends towards the enduro applications.
 You aren't going to want to strap this helmet on to send road gaps every weekend.
 That said, this is a great option for the rider who wants to grind up big climbs to get to some rough downhills.
 Yes, the name of this product is a mouthful, but it delivers good on-trail performance in half-shell and decent performance in full-face mode.
 When in half-shell mode, the DBX 3.0 is as comfortable as any normal trail helmet.
 In full-face mode, the helmet feels exceptionally light, airy, with a great range of vision.
 That said, it doesn't feel as burly as some of the dedicated downhill helmets or the other convertible options.
 Also, testers found it to be a touch uncomfortable.
-At $240, this helmet is a decent value for the enduro fanatic who wants one helmet to do it all but isn't likely to spend days banging bike park laps.
+This helmet is a decent value for the enduro fanatic who wants one helmet to do it all but isn't likely to spend days banging bike park laps.

 Leatt DBX 3.0 Enduro V2 Review

 Cons: Styling, uncomfortable in full-face setting, narrow range of applications

 Compare to Similar Products